lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

             WHERE <column> = 'Gasch' );

 ---
-For some types of queries, you cab have a significant number of choices in how you write your query.
+For some types of queries, you can have choices in how you write your query.
 For the next example I will show 2 options.
 The reason for showing these options is that you may have to work with queries that other researcher's have written - and they could use any of these styles.
 The styles used here are as follows:
+1. Use self-joins - as in the previous examples, simply more practice here.
+You'll note that there are two copies of a table, which is joined to another table.
+This is, in effect, a three-table join.
-1. Use VIEWS - SQL Views are saved, named `SELECT` queries.
-They are a convenience that allows you to refer to subsets in subsequent queries.
+2. Use VIEWS - SQL Views are saved, named `SELECT` queries.
+They are a language convenience that allows you to refer to subsets of table data by name in subsequent queries.
 A view is referenced like a table in the `FROM` clause of a SQL statement.
-2. Use self-joins - as in the previous examples, simply more practice here.
-Also uses the VIEWS created in the first answer to this question.

 Q5: Write a SQL query to return the names of pine genes that were positively expressed more than 0.5-fold (with a significance of 1 or more) in at least two experiments